wp-plugins/video-widget/readme.txt

 *   Quicktime
 *   Windows media player

+This plugin is based on [Executable PHP widget](http://wordpress.org/extend/plugins/php-code-widget/ "Link to Executable PHP widget homepage") for multiples widgets, [YouTube widget](http://nothingoutoftheordinary.com/2007/05/31/wordpress-youtube-widget "Link to YouTube widget homepage") for the idea and [Video Embedder](http://www.gate303.net/2007/12/17/video-embedder "Link to Video Embedder homepage") for the video html library.

-For support and further information about the Video Widget plugin see the plugins homepage at [http://www.nikohk.com/plugin-wordpress-video-widget/](http://www.nikohk.com/plugin-wordpress-video-widget/ "Link to Video Widget homepage").
+For support and further information about the Video Widget plugin see the plugins homepage at [Video Widget homepage](http://www.nikohk.com/plugin-wordpress-video-widget/ "Link to Video Widget homepage").

 == Installation ==